 Distribution ratio Holders of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) will receive a dividend distribution of Class A ordinary share[s] for every one Fang ordinary share (whether a Fang Class A ordinary share or a Fang Class B ordinary share) held on the record date identified herein.
 Holders of Fang ADSs will receive a dividend distribution of ADS[s] for every one Fang ADS held on the record date identified herein.
-Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang Class B ordinary shares will be re-designated as Class B ordinary shares.

-Securities to be distributed Based on Fang Class A ordinary shares (including those represented by Fang ADSs) and Fang Class B ordinary shares outstanding on , approximately Class A ordinary shares by ADSs) will be distributed, of which approximately will be re-designated as Class B ordinary shares.
+Securities to be distributed Based on Fang Class A ordinary shares (including those represented by Fang ADSs) and Fang Class B ordinary shares outstanding on , approximately Class A ordinary shares (including Class A ordinary shares to be represented by ADSs) will be distributed, of which approximately will be re-designated as Class B ordinary shares.
 The ordinary shares to be distributed will constitute % of our outstanding ordinary shares on an as-converted basis immediately prior to the separation and distribution.
 Fang equity holders will not be required to pay for our ordinary shares and ADSs to be received by them in the distribution, or to surrender or exchange Fang ordinary shares or Fang ADSs in order to receive our ordinary shares or ADSs, or to take any other action in connection with the distribution.